marin9/MOS/README.md

 MOS is using simple file system on external flash memory.
-Flash memory is splitted into 16 blocks of 8 kB, so every file can be max 8 kB and it can contains up to 16 files with memory capacity 128 kB.
-File system not supporting directories, only files.
+Flash memory is splitted into 16 blocks of 8 kB, so every file can be max 8 kB and it can contain up to 16 files with memory capacity 128 kB.
+File system is not supporting directories, only files.

 **Text editor**

-You can run simple text editor typing 'edit' to create or modify text file.
+You can run simple text editor by typing 'edit' to create or modify text file.
 Editor supports only four commands: move cursor up (Ctrl+U), move cursor down (Ctrl+D), save file to flash memory (Ctrl+S) and exit from  editor (ESC).